veniamin-ilmer/veniamin-ilmer.github.io/political-ideals.md

 Lack of job stability, competition for jobs, means that some people will be more successful than others at generating wealth.
 Eventually, there might be a large wealth gap between the rich and the poor.

 A high wealth gap causes strangers to not trust each-other.
 There is less community involvement, more crime, people are less happy.

+Lack of consumer protections and pollution regulations, will allow for some accidents to happen.
+Contaminated food, polluted rivers, preditory consumer loans, can all slowly increase over time if there is no oversight.